mrtgst/shellnote/README.md

 By default, `shellnote` will populate a text file in your /home directory.
 If it exists, `shellnote` will load ~/.shellnoterc with your configurations.
 To see available configuration options, copy the default .shellnoterc in this repo to ~/.shellnoterc and edit it.

-Other command line options are:
+All command line options:

-	-a	Add an entry
+	-a	Add a new  entry
-	-e	Edit the current log file
+	-e	Edit current entries in external editor
 	-d	Delete last entry
 	-h	Print this help
-	-p	Print the current log file
+	-p	Print the last 20 entries

 I recommend making an alias in your shell config file to `shellnote -a` to your liking; e.g., `alias note='shellnote -a'`.
 Now you just need to write